iouthwaite/inhibitor_combinations/run-MMS/readme.md

 > The script is taking a prohibitively long time to run!
 Help!

-The following can improve runtime
+The following can improve runtime:\
-     A. Increase the R1_step size and use this first run as a screen to hone down in on combinations that might be beneficial which can be analyzed in a second smaller run with just select inhibitors and targets
+    A. Increase the R1_step size and use this first run as a screen to hone down in on combinations that might be beneficial which can be analyzed in a second smaller run with just select inhibitors and targets\
-     B. Incrase the number of procs called (this will not always help and depends on your workstation setup)
+    B. Incrase the number of procs called (this will not always help and depends on your workstation setup)\
     C. If certain targets are very promiscuous they will have lots of possible combinations.
-If you don't care about these targets, removing them from the analysis will speed up processing for all the other targets.
+If you don't care about these targets, removing them from the analysis will speed up processing for all the other targets.\
-     D. Increasing the on-target threshold will decrease the number of inhibitors considered and improve runtime, although this may not be desireable depending upon the use case
+    D. Increasing the on-target threshold will decrease the number of inhibitors considered and improve runtime, although this may not be desireable depending upon the use case\
     E. Generating high combinations of inhibitors can take a long time, and depending upon the data, may not yield an improvement in the score.
 We suggest using n+2 over the number of targets (ex: up to three inhibitors for a single target, five for triplets of targets) at most before exploring higher combination numbers.